-In the fall of 2013 there were a number of sightings of the Aurora Borealis ("northern lights") throughout Aroostook County.
-Implementation of dark skies initiatives will assist Caribou in preserving an amazing natural resource, the unpolluted night sky, as well as contribute to a great economic development tool through ecotourism; large cities in more developed parts of the state and the country will likely never overcome the sheer magnitude of their development to truly open skies up for viewing; whereas a small municipality in a rural area such as Caribou is in a prime position to produce meaningful light pollution regulations and open up another opportunity for Caribou to serve as a jumping off point for eco-tourism.
+There have been a number of sightings of the Aurora Borealis ("northern lights") throughout Aroostook County.
+Implementation of dark skies initiatives will assist Caribou in preserving an amazing natural resource, the unpolluted night sky, as well as contribute to a great economic development tool through eco-tourism; large cities in more developed parts of the state and the country will likely never overcome the sheer magnitude of their development to truly open skies up for viewing; whereas a small municipality in a rural area such as Caribou is in a prime position to produce meaningful light pollution regulations and open up another opportunity for Caribou to serve as a jumping off point for eco-tourism.